quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 [    ?.??????] ksocket init
 ```

-In any of above cases, go to "[[Re-flashing encrypted partition]]" chapter below.
+In any of above cases, go to "[Re-flashing encrypted partition](#re-flashing-encrypted-partition)"
+chapter below, after you finish this one.

 ### 4. Root filesystem issues